DORA Dyslexia Screener

 Dexterity Test

 “To support universal reading literacy, we designed DORA DS to give teachers a diagnostic evaluation of gaps in early reading skills that may be indicators of dyslexia.
-Our screener is appropriate for Kindergarteners, 1st grade students, 2nd grade students, and 3rd grade students.
+Our screener is appropriate for kindergarteners, 1st grade students, 2nd grade students, and 3rd grade students.
 With over 20 years of experience in reading diagnosis and personalized instruction, we know that overcoming dyslexia requires early identification and intervention.”

 —Richard Capone